php-carteblanche/core/doc/LifeCycle.md

     Request => [CarteBlanche] => Response

-The `Request` is most of the time an TCP/IP request (but not always, like in command line usage).
+The `Request` is most of the time a TCP/IP request (but not always, like in command line usage).
 The `Response` is most of the time an HTTP formated content (but not always, like for RSS).